-- 62. The Board of Appeal finds that the webinar indicated two adaptation possibilities for the PNDT endpoint, namely a Column 2 adaptation and a weight of evidence adaptation.
-The Board of Appeal has already found in paragraph 49 above that the Agency acted consistently with its recommendations in the webinar.
-That is, the Agency did not err in finding, for example, notwithstanding the fact that a weight of evidence adaptation was not explicitly claimed in the registration dossier, that the key parameters were not met with regard to a weight of evidence adaptation.
-Furthermore, the Agency did not err in finding, see paragraphs 33 to 38 above, that the conditions in the Column 2 adaptation were not met.
-The Agency acted consistently with its advice given in the webinar and did not therefore act contrary to good administrative practice. - 63.
-The Board of Appeal has found that the Agency did not commit an error of assessment in concluding that the conditions of the Column 2 adaptation were not met.
-The Board of Appeal has also found that in the absence of an explicit claim that a weight of evidence adaptation was being applied to the PNDT endpoint the Agency did not err in not assessing whether a weight of evidence adaptation would satisfy the PNDT endpoint.
-The Appellant's claim with regard to legitimate expectations must therefore be rejected as unfounded. - 64.
-Concerning the Appellant's argument that the Agency erred in not stating reasons for refuting the weight of evidence approach, the Board of Appeal observes that in the absence of a duty from the Agency to explore a weight of evidence adaptation in the Appellant's dossier, as noted in paragraph 47 above, it follows that the Agency was not required to state reasons relating to an assessment that it was not required to perform.
-The argument of the Appellant must therefore be rejected. - 65.
+- 68. The Board of Appeal finds that the webinar indicated two adaptation possibilities for the PNDT endpoint, namely a Column 2 adaptation and a weight of evidence adaptation.
+The Board of Appeal, as stated above in paragraph 58, has already found that the Agency acted consistently in the present case with its recommendations in the webinar.
+That is, the Agency did not err in finding, notwithstanding the fact that a weight of evidence adaptation was not explicitly claimed in the registration dossier, that the key parameters were not met with regard to a weight of evidence adaptation.
+Furthermore, the Agency did not err in finding, see paragraphs 37 to 47 above, that the conditions in the Column 2 adaptation were not met.
+The Agency acted consistently with its advice given in the webinar and did not therefore act contrary to good administrative practice. - 69.
+The Board of Appeal has already found that the Agency did not commit an error of assessment in concluding that the conditions of the Column 2 adaptation were not met.
+The Board of Appeal has also found that, in the absence of an explicit claim that a weight of evidence adaptation was being applied to the PNDT endpoint, the Agency did not err in not assessing whether a weight of evidence adaptation would satisfy the PNDT endpoint.
+The Appellant's claim with regard to legitimate expectations must therefore be rejected as unfounded. - 70.
+Concerning the Appellant's argument that the Agency erred in not stating reasons for refuting the weight of evidence approach, the Board of Appeal observes that in the absence of a duty from the Agency to explore a weight of evidence adaptation in the Appellant's dossier, as noted in paragraph 56 above, it follows that the Agency was not required to state reasons relating to an assessment that it was not required to perform.
+The argument of the Appellant must therefore be rejected. - 71.
 The Board of Appeal finds that the Appellant's arguments concerning good administrative practice and legitimate expectations must be rejected.
 The Appellant's third plea is therefore dismissed.